 Pathway has been helping Hoosiers overcome homelessness, addiction and mental illness since 1991.

 Residents arrive broken and hopeless, but leave substance-free, stable, self-sufficient and permanently housed.
 We carry out our mission with only four full time staff, two part-time staff and numerous program graduates residing in Pathway apartments serving as volunteers.

-Last year, 166 individuals and families were housed in Pathway communities.
+Each year Pathway houses approximately 150 individuals and families in our substance-free living communities.
 But that’s not all, five of our programs are supported by residents, with the exception of our 24-bed entry level program, where participants arrive with nothing, but need everything.